zhanzr/TC1782-Demo/README.md

 FreeRTOS Demo for TC1782.

-FreeRTOS Example 20.
+FreeRTOS Example 21.

 Content:

-	Demo for Interrupt.
+	Demo for Trap.